 Ted Elliman has been engaged in botanical work in New England and other northeastern states for more than thirty years.
 Most recently, he was a botanist and plant ecologist on the staff of New England Wild Flower Society in Framingham, Massachusetts, where he conducted botanical inventories, natural community surveys, and invasive species control programs.

 Gary Fish is a manager for the Maine Board of Pesticides Control and a coordinator of the Maine YardScaping Partnership.
 He has a B.S. in Forest and Wildlife Management from the University of Maine, College of Forest Resources and has been a licensed professional forester since 1985.
 An aspiring landscape and nature photographer, he attributes his love of plants to his mother and her beautiful rose and rock gardens.

-Erika Huber is the Youth and Family Program Coordinator for Coastal Maine Botanical Gardens.
-She holds degrees in Forestry and Horticulture and has nine years of experience working with children in environmental and gardening education.
+Erika Huber is the youth and family program coordinator for Coastal Maine Botanical Gardens.
+She holds degrees in Forestry and Horticulture and has ten years of experience working with children in environmental and gardening education.

-Karen Jones is the Camp Coordinator for the Gardens.
+Karen Jones is the camp coordinator for Coastal Maine Botanical Gardens.
 Karen brings with her over ten years of teaching experience working with children of all ages.
 She holds a bachelor’s degree in Math/Science with a concentration in Early Childhood Education and a master’s degree in Leadership and Policy in Early Childhood Education, both from Wheelock College.
-She currently teaches Kindergarten at Hall-Dale Elementary.
+She currently teaches First Grade at Hall-Dale Elementary.